Syllabus

 Faculty will provide students and the department Chair/Director with a list of requirements, schedule of completion and grading expectations.
 When a final grade is received that final grade will be preceded with an I, e.g., IA or IB+

-See more details about Incomplete Grade Policy at:
+For more details about Incomplete Grade Policy see the link below:

 The National Architectural Accrediting Board (NAAB) asks that all schools of architecture have a written policy that describes the culture of the design studio and the expectations of students and faculty involved in studio-based education.
 This policy should be based on the fundamental values of optimism, respect, sharing, engagement, and innovation between and among the members of its faculty, student body, administration and staff.
 The design studio in the architecture programs is at the core of a student’s educational experience in the SoAD at NYIT.
 The SoAD design studio at NYIT is shaped by the three guiding principles of creativity, community, and commitment, incorporating all of the fundamental and positive values of a studio-based education.

-See more details for Studio Culture Policy at:
+For more details about Studio Culture Policy see link below:

 https://www.nyit.edu/architecture/studio_culture_statement